fuzzy-lynt/fuzzy-lynt/README.md

 𓊆:̲̅:̲̅:̲̅[̲̅:♡:]̲̅:̲̅:̲̅:̲̅𓊇
 ## pony town info
 ♡ different styles but i almost always have this github linked <br>
-♡ if zzz in game i am afk <br>
+♡ mostly afk or offtab on pt <br>
 ♡ do not copy my skins 1:1! inspiration is fine, don´t be afraid to ask for guidance <br>

 ## other things
 ♡ [basic dni](https://dni-criteria.carrd.co/)
-♡ no triggers, talk freely <br>
+♡ no triggers, talk freely - fine with questions and flirting (if you´re an adult) <br>
 ♡ forgetful <br>
 ♡ little speech quirks <br>
-♡ pls communicate
+♡ pls communicate and ask before venting/ranting

 ### 𓊆:̲̅:̲̅:̲̅[̲̅:♡:]̲̅:̲̅:̲̅:̲̅𓊇 feel free to interact! or don´t, we don´t care. \[AS\] 𓊆:̲̅:̲̅:̲̅[̲̅:♡:]̲̅:̲̅:̲̅:̲̅𓊇